Bringing scientists, journalists and policymakers together : communicate better sound science to all!

 Elisabetta Tola Ph.D. in Microbiology, science and data journalist.
 Tow-Knight fellow 2019 for entrepreneurial journalism at CUNY, founder of Facta.eu and founder and CEO of formicablu.
 Media trainer on digital tools and strategies.

-End of 2019: Climate change, technological innovation and sustainability are among the priority subjects for the European Science-Media Hub (ESMH) to cover, as they get increasing attention in the media and they have a prominent place in the EU policy agenda.
-End of May 2020: European Parliament, Strasbourg: a hundred of young enthusiastic science communicators ...
+End of 2019: Climate change, technological innovation and sustainability are among the priority subjects for the ESMH to cover.
+They get increasing attention in the media and they have a prominent place in the EU policy agenda.
+End of May 2020: European Parliament, Strasbourg: a hundred of young enthusiastic science communicators are supposed to attend ...

 "Journalists, and particularly science journalists, need to be fair, transparent and analytical" Interview with Alok Jha, science correspondent for The Economist, writing on everything from cosmology to particle physics and stem cells to climate change.
 Most science stories needed today and dealt with by the media are very complex and require not only specialist skills ...